os-fpga/Raptor/INSTALL.md

 ### DOWNLOADING RAPTOR
 Raptor is provided via digital download either from the Rapid Silicon FTP server or from a private lounge web site.
 Please reach out to your Rapid Silicon point-of-contact to determine which is appropriate for your use.

-Raptor is provided as a TAR archive (.tar or .tar.gz) file.
+Raptor is provided as a TAR archive (.tar.gz) file.

 ### VERIFYING THE DOWNLOAD
 Once the download is complete, please verify the integrity of the download by comparing the checksum of the downloaded file against the provided checksum file.